jd12/StudentLog-2020-2021/README.md

 1. It serves as a way to track the history of your own work so you can review what you've done in the past
-2. It  allows Mx.
-Collard to monitor your progress and attempt to help course correct as early as possible.
+2. It  allows Mr. DeVaughn-Brown to monitor your progress and attempt to help course correct as early as possible.
 3. It provides practice for working with the command line, `git`, and [Markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)
-4. It will provide a single place for Mx.
-Collard to distribute utility functions for you to use throughout the year.

 ## Project 1: Beginning a Log